Venkataramana2017/AWS-Elastic-Beanstalk/README.md

 Amazon CloudWatch: For monitoring infrastructure, logging application events, and setting up alarms for system health checks.
 # AWS X-Ray:
 For tracing requests through your distributed services.

-Security and Access Control:
+# Security and Access Control:

-# AWS IAM (Identity and Access Management):-
+AWS IAM (Identity and Access Management):-
 For managing access to AWS resources and setting up fine-grained permissions for users, services, and roles.
-AWS Secrets Manager or Parameter Store: To securely store and manage sensitive configuration data (e.g., API keys, database credentials).
+# AWS Secrets Manager or Parameter Store:
+To securely store and manage sensitive configuration data (e.g., API keys, database credentials).
-File Distribution:
+# File Distribution:
+Amazon CloudFront: For serving the React front end efficiently with content distribution and caching.
+# Messaging (Optional):
+Amazon SQS (Simple Queue Service): If the worker service or other services require message queuing for background tasks or decoupling services.
+Amazon SNS (Simple Notification Service): For sending notifications or alerts within the application or to external systems.

 ================================================================================================================================================